Kodsport/egoi23.se/competition/tech-info.md

 ## Contest Environment

 The contest will be run on a virtual machine running Debian 11 and the GNOME desktop environment (version 3.38.5).
+An initial version of the contest image will be made available for download soon.

-Preliminarily, the following software will be available:
+Preliminarily, the following software will be available (some versions may change to a later version):

 <div class="columns-outer">
 	<div class="columns-inner">